michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_spring2024/hw2.md

 	1. Describe your motivation for including the feature
 	1. Discussion of results: Did it improve performance or not?
 (Either result is fine.
 It is not necessary to beat logistic regression with unigram features.)
 1. For a feature-based model of your choice:
 	1. List the top 2 most informative features that are mostly strongly positively and negatively associated with politeness.
 Discuss if you find these surprising and any other comments you might have.
 You may adapt code provided by the instructor in the Naive Bayes example (notebook [here](https://colab.research.google.com/drive/1QFYJjqkdKDh-OFr3aqdD4OkddYtq3QLB?usp=sharing)), use another source online, or write your own.
+Give specific informative features, such as particular words (e.g. "actually") for bag-of-words features, instead of sets of features like "tf-idf unigram features".
 	1. Do an error analysis.
 Provide a confusion matrix and sample multiple examples from both false negatives and false positives.
 Do you see any patterns in these errors?
 How might these errors be addressed with different features or if the system could understand something else?
 (You don’t have to implement these, just speculate.)

 ## 2.2 Neural network-based approaches